xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 {--------------------------------------------------------------}
 ```

-As you can see, this unit calls a procedure, LoadConstant, which
+As you can see, this unit calls a procedure, `LoadConstant`, which
 actually effects the output of the assembly-language code.
 The
-unit also uses a new unit, CodeGen.
+unit also uses a new unit, `CodeGen`.
 This step represents the last
 major change in our architecture, from earlier installments: The
 removal of the machine-dependent code to a separate unit.
 If I
 have my way, there will not be a single line of code, outside of
-CodeGen, that betrays the fact that we're targeting the 68000 CPU.
+`CodeGen`, that betrays the fact that we're targeting the 68000 CPU.
 And this is one place I think that having my way is quite
 feasible.

 For those of you who wish I were using the 80x86 architecture (or
 any other one) instead of the 68000, here's your answer:  Merely
-replace CodeGen with one suitable for your CPU of choice.
+replace `CodeGen` with one suitable for your CPU of choice.

 So far, our code generator has only one procedure in it.
 Here's
 the unit: